 |Crowdsourcing||Search YouCaring for DACA crownfunds|

 The following information is from National Immigration Law Center ( NILC: https://www.nilc.org/issues/daca/)

 On June 15, 2012, the U.S. Department of Homeland Security (DHS) announced that it would not deport certain undocumented youth who came to the United States as children.
 Under a directive from the DHS secretary, these youth may be granted a type of temporary permission to stay in the U.S. called “deferred action.”
 The Obama administration called this program Deferred Action for Childhood Arrivals, or DACA.
-This page provides guidance on how to apply for DACA, renew DACA, and other important information on DACA.
+This page provides information about DACA now that Trump has rescinded the program.

 IMPORTANT NOTICE — PLEASE READ (September 5, 2017)